jocoder22/Users-Logs-Analysis/README.md

 # PROJECT:
 The project will build an internal reporting tool that uses information form the database to discover reader's activity and kinds of articles readers.
 This project will answer the following questions:

-  1. what are the most popular three articles of all time?
+  1. What are the most popular three articles of all time?
       - this will report the three articles most viewed by readers.
   2. Who is the most popular article author of all time?
-      - this will report the author who got the most articles viewed by readers when you sum all articles by each author
+      - this will report the author who got the most articles viewed by readers adding together all articles written by each author
-  3. The day with more than 1% of requests lead to error?
+  3. The day with more than 1% of error requests?
       - The log table includes a column status that indicates the HTTP status code that the newspaper site sent to the site user's browse

  # CREATED VIEWS: